with4/cpp-docs.ko-kr/docs/standard-library/binder2nd-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 4ecf60434799708acab4726a95380a2d3b9dbb3a
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: 9a2f3f31798d1cdadf00e95b9f393e93a20d29ea
+ms.openlocfilehash: f9a8fbf0154d9455b18ba6e4b695be9b542ac175
 ms.contentlocale: ko-kr
-ms.lasthandoff: 04/19/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="binder2nd-class"></a>binder2nd 클래스
+# <a name="binder2nd-class"></a>binder2nd Class
-이항 함수의 두 번째 인수를 지정된 값에 바인딩하여 이항 함수 개체를 단항 함수 개체로 변환하는 생성자를 제공하는 템플릿 클래스입니다.
+A template class providing a constructor that converts a binary function object into a unary function object by binding the second argument of the binary function to a specified value.

-## <a name="syntax"></a>구문
+## <a name="syntax"></a>Syntax

 ```
 template <class Operation>